-Bilingual Educators know, understand, and value the reciprocal use of languages in multilingual settings, including home language experiences, the different influences on language choice for communication and instruction, and the ways to create meaning from the integration of symbols, modalities, and environmental resources.
+Bilingual Educators know, understand, and value the diverse linguistic repertoire and background of the MLLs/ELLs in their classrooms; as well as, the reciprocal use of languages in multilingual settings, including home language experiences, the different influences on language choice for communication and instruction, and the ways to create meaning from the integration of symbols, modalities, and environmental resources.

-Domain 2.
+DOMAIN 2.
 Biculturalism and Multiculturalism

-Bilingual Educators know and understand the effects that biculturalism and multiculturalism have on student learning, self-identity, and schooling.
-They recognize different ways to engage with families and communities and value the funds of knowledge that reside in contexts outside schools.
+Bilingual Educators are culturally self-aware and know and value the multiple student cultures represented in their classrooms.
+As culturally competent educators, they understand the effects that biculturalism and multiculturalism have on student learning, self-identity, and schooling.
+To eliminate possible cultural dissonance, they recognize different ways to engage with families and communities and value the funds of knowledge that reside in contexts outside schools.